iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.0.19.010_02/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.americanwell.android.member.wellpoint 1 reviews"/>
 </p>

+> Dosent load<br> :date: __2021-01-08 20:36:02__

+> Can't update card number and therefore can't even make appointments.
+Customer service said they'd "open a ticket for me" so I am left waiting to be able to see a dr until they're tech system is fixed for something that should be completely routine, like updating a credit card.
+Greedy company with garbage technology.<br> :date: __2021-01-06 18:52:40__

+> $59 for a visit, the doctor recommended that I receive a COVID-19 test but the catch is, no testing sight within a hundred miles of my area would take the recommendation because this company can't send it in a fax.
+Had to be seen for another visit and evaluation in person and pay ANOTHER co-pay to get tested.
+Wasted $59 dollars.
+Great virtual doctor and was able to prescribe non-conrtolled substance medication, just that they're basically treated as illegitimate by actual health care facilities.<br> :date: __2021-01-04 04:41:43__

 > Never used.
 Idk why it wants me to review??<br> :date: __2021-01-03 04:32:20__

 > Waste of time<br> :date: __2021-01-01 00:01:43__